spu-bigdataanalytics-193/assignment5-group-1/README.md

       c.)
 Removing stopwords

 3) Machine Learning
-In this part, we created  X and y matrices and apply some algorihms to do NLP tasks.
+In this part, we created  X and y matrices and apply some algorithms to do NLP tasks.
 In order to do that,we created TF-IDF matrix.
 Then trained a basic Logistic Regression Model for Prediction Last step was to create pipeline.